TheKarpati/tsetestdevice/README.md

 Executing the `VirtualSimulator.py` code should immediately start the GUI of the Virtual Board.
 If you see the Virtual Board, then you are sending data to the Cloud already!

-Sicne the Virtual Board is running *VirtualSimulator.py* with your device credentials, you can monitor it from the dashboard and see how changing your sensor states is reflected on the dashboard !
+Since the Virtual Board is running *VirtualSimulator.py* with your device credentials, you can monitor it from the dashboard and see how changing your sensor states is reflected on the dashboard !

 ### Play around with the Virtual Board